 Jay Junkus is the author of the three textbook DigiPoints series on cable digital technology, and retired President of KnowledgeLink, Inc., a training and consulting firm he founded in 1992.
 During his tenure at KnowledgeLink, he trained thousands of technical personnel in data communications and telephony, and published numerous articles that discuss digital technology applications in telecommunications systems.
-He has been a consultant and trainer to several cable company multiple system operators and communications equipment vendors and developed one of the first SCTE courses for SCTE data training and certification.
-Over his career, he has taught numerous SCTE courses in communications theory, installation, and applications, and was the lead consultant to NCTI for their "IP Voice" course.
+He has been a consultant and trainer to several cable company multiple system operators and communications equipment vendors, and developed one of the first SCTE courses for SCTE data training and certification.
+Over his career, he has taught numerous SCTE courses in communications theory, installation, and applications.

 Director, Field Education, SCTE

 Paul Rodrigues has 30 years of experience in the telecommunications industry and has worked for multiple industry leaders, including AT&T and Comcast.
 He joined the SCTE in 2017, where he leads the design, development, and implementation of field training programs and certifications.
 These programs leverage interactive technologies, including 3D simulations, enhanced eBooks, and games, to enhance the learner experience and retention.

 Paul has experience in multiple areas in the industry, including Information Technology, Technical Operations, Management, and Learning and Development.
 Over half of his career has been focused on Learning and Development.
 Paul has a Bachelor of Science in Industrial Technology degree from Kean University.
 He also has obtained the following industry certifications: CWNP Certified Wireless Network Trainer, CWS, CWT, CWNA, CWDP, CWISA, CompTIA Network +, and Six Sigma.